joncmh91/TripleTen-Data-Analytics-Portfolio/README.md

 <br><br>

 11. **Automation, Dashboards and Tableau**
-<br>Title: *"Youtube trends report." -
+<br> **Title:** *"Youtube Trends Report."* -
 Constructing a dashboard on Tableau that automates visualizations of trends regarding Youtube videos across different regions and video categories.
-Subsequently, generating a report on current trends across the available timeframe.*
+Subsequently, generating a report on current trends across the available timeframe.
     - Area chart on highest trending video categories in absolute terms across the past 1.5 years.
     - Area chart on highest trending video categories in relative terms across the past 1.5 years.
     - Pie chart regarding the relative proportion/distribution of trending videos across all major regions studied.